 They annually spend a lot of money on loss control managers and security companies to compare invoices with stock at exit doors.
 Details are missed because the loss control managers and checkers do not always know how the losses take place.
 Even surround cameras do not pick it up because some actions look quite normal.

-The staff working at a wholesaler or retailer act together in different departments to get stock out without having to pay for it.
+The staff working with wholesaler and retailers act together in different departments to get stock out without having to pay for it.

 No one suspects them to be in on this stock loss operation.